Emily Ratajkowski Shares Rare Selfie With Husband Sebastian Bear-McClard On Instagram

 Emily Ratajkowski is not shy about sharing her bikini snaps and is a strong advocate for a woman’s right to express her sexuality.
 But when it comes to her relationships, she’s much more private about it on her social media, including on Instagram.
 So it came as a slight surprise to some fans to see a selfie of Emily with her husband, Sebastian Bear-McClard, on her Instagram Stories.
 The two look absolutely adorable and happy in the photo, which was most likely taken in Morocco.

 After all, the model has been sharing photos from her adventures in Marrakesh lately, including some amazing snaps of city life and incredible architecture.
 One of her Stories revealed that Sebastian was traveling with her, as he was photographed sitting on a yellow couch.
-Emily also posted a photo of herself laying in bed, while another showed her posing in a white robe.
+Emily also posted a photo of herself lying in bed, while another showed her posing in a white robe.
 The couple’s trip may be over soon, however, as a Story was captioned “Thank you” along with an emoji of the country’s flag.

 And while the couple’s quickie courthouse wedding seemed sudden to fans, Emily revealed that she had known Sebastian for a long time as a friend.
 Plus, she recounted in an interview about how she had known he was “The One,” even before the two were dating.